SamanthaSays/samanthasays.github.io/posts/_posts/2023-07-22-Channel Points.md

         Failure: -500 XP</td>
     </tr><tr>
         <td>[Luck] Go fishing</td>
         <td>Relax by the water and see what you can catch!
 There are 502 unique fish to catch, of varying rarities.
+Each rarity has duplicate protection to help you complete your collection!
 There's even a small chance that you'll fish up some treasure for massive XP.<br>
         Use the !luck command to see how many unique fish you've caught!</td>
         <td>1000 Stamina</td>
-        <td>Common: 450 XP<br>
+        <td>Common: 415 XP<br>
         Uncommon: 500 XP<br>
         Rare: 600 XP<br>
-        Epic: 1075 XP</td>
+        Epic: 1000 XP</td>
     </tr><tr>
         <td>[Agility] Pickpocket someone</td>
         <td>Write another person's username to pick their pocket for one of 365 treasures.
 People that are a higher level than you will have higher quality loot!
 Stealing from the rich will yield more XP.<br>